This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-• Apple Granola with Seeds: Swap out the nuts with a mix of your favorite seeds, such as pumpkin or sunflower seeds, for a nut-free version.
+• Nut-Free with Seeds: Replace nuts with pumpkin or sunflower seeds for a crunchy, nut-free option.

 How To Make Apple Granola

-These step-by-step photos and instructions help you visualize how to make a small batch of apple granola.
+These photos and instructions help you visualize how to make a small batch of fresh apple granola.
 See the recipe box below for ingredient amounts and full recipe instructions.

 1. Preheat the oven to 300°F (150°C).

-2. In a large bowl, combine the oats, shredded coconut, chopped walnuts, chopped almonds, brown sugar, cinnamon, nutmeg, allspice, and cloves.
+2. In a large bowl, mix oats, coconut, walnuts, almonds, brown sugar, cinnamon, nutmeg, allspice, and cloves.

 unbaked granola in a large mixing bowl.

-1. In a small pot on medium heat, melt the butter and stir in maple syrup and salt.
-Remove from the heat and stir in vanilla extract.
+1. In a small pot over medium heat, melt the butter.
+Stir in maple syrup and salt, then remove from heat and add vanilla.

 melted butter, maple syrup and vanilla in a small pot on a counter.

-1. Pour the butter/syrup mixture over the oats and nuts mixture and stir until well blended.
+1. Pour the butter mixture over the oat mixture and stir until coated.

 melted butter and maple syrup poured over a bowl of oats and nuts.